apphow/Maven.Spring-MovieDatabase.SQL.JDBC.JPA/H2-Worksheet.md

 ##### Exercise:

 Devise a report
-	show all the people in your address table only if you know their birthday
+	show all the person in your address table only if you know their birthday
 	show name, address and birthday
 	order by month, so January birthdays are first

 Devise a report
-	Output all information for all people and their home information
+	Output all information for all person and their home information